reviewboard/rbtools/docs/rbtools/rbt/commands/status-update.rst

 rbt status-update get
 =====================

-This is is used to list all the status updates on a review request, or to display information on a particular status update.
+This is used to list all the status updates on a review request, or to display information on a particular status update.

 It requires the :option:`-r`/:option:`--review-request-id` option, and can take a :option:`-s`/:option:`--status-update-id` to specify a particular